saviour-spex/saviour-spex/README.md

 - 👋 Hi, I’m @saviour
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning full stack we dev
+- 🌱 I’m currently learning full stack web dev
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me @saviour samuel on Facebook or +2349045772514
 - ⚡ Fun fact: i love the web